The Friends of the Charlevoix Public Library

 Margaret Duerr Award:

-Annually, the Friends of the Library’s Michigan Room Committee selects an individual or group who has demonstrated an interest in the preservation of the history of Northern Michigan to receive the Margaret Duerr Award.
+Annually, the Friends of the Library group selects an individual or group who has made a significant contribution to the Charlevoix area to receive the Margaret Duerr Award.

 Previous recipients dating from 2003 include:

 Friends of the Library — 2021 Executive Board

 The board meets the first Tuesday of every other month at 10 a.m.

 Treasurer: Steve Hall